0.0

 Speed

 The server-side nature of Kroki means that you don't have to deal with installing or updating any diagram library dependencies on your machine.
-Jekyll sites that are generated in CI/CD pipelines will thus build faster.
+Jekyll sites that are generated in CI/CD pipelines can bypass these steps and will thus build faster.

 Flexibility

 Kroki is available either as a free service or self-hosted using Docker.
-Organisations that frequently build large Jekyll sites with many diagrams or want maximum control over their data have the option of running their own Kroki instance to provide consistency and use compute resources efficiently.
+Organisations that frequently build large Jekyll sites with many diagrams or want maximum control over their data can choose to operate their own Kroki instance to ensure consistency and use compute resources efficiently.
+For individuals, you can also opt to run Kroki locally.

 Configuration